 About Spooky Squid

-An alumni of Toronto's DMG program, Alina Sechkin's pixel art appears in Will O’Neill's Actual Sunlight and Necrosoft's Playstation Vita game Oh, Deer! as well as at the DPAD2 game culture exhibition.
-She joined the Spooky Squid team in May 2015 and is lending her pixel art talents to Russian Subway Dogs and a currently unannounced secret project.
-You can view her artwork on her Facebook art page.
+Discovering Toronto's indie game scene thanks to DMG, Alina Sechkin's pixel art appears in Will O’Neill's Actual Sunlight and Little Red Lie as well as Necrosoft's Playstation Vita game Oh, Deer!
+Her art was also featured in the DPAD2 game culture exhibition.
+She joined the Spooky Squid team in May 2015 and is lending her pixel art talents to Russian Subway Dogs.

 What's the deal with Guerrilla Gardening Seeds of Revolution?